 Barnes, Katelyn, Ball, Lauren, Galvão, Daniel A., Newton, Robert U., Chambers, Suzanne K. and Harrison, Christopher (2019).
 Physical activity counselling and referrals by general practitioners for prostate cancer survivors in Australia.
 Australian Journal of Primary Health, 25 (2), 152-156. doi: 10.1071/PY18131

 Ross, Lynda J., Barnes, Katelyn A., Ball, Lauren E., Mitchell, Lana J., Sladdin, Ishtar, Lee, Patricia and Williams, Lauren T. (2019).
-Effectiveness of dietetic consultation for lowering blood lipid levels in the management of cardiovascular disease risk: A systematic review and meta-analysis of randomised controlled trials.
+Effectiveness of dietetic consultation for lowering blood lipid levels in the management of cardiovascular disease risk: a systematic review and meta-analysis of randomised controlled trials.
 Nutrition and Dietetics, 76 (2), 199-210. doi: 10.1111/1747-0080.12509

 The tension between efficiency and effectiveness: a study of dietetic practice in primary care